 Our approach is informed by contemporary climate psychology and incorporates evidence-based techniques, including:

-Since the beginning of 2019, I’ve been deeply involved in political climate activism, with a focus on truth-telling, accountability, and systems change.
-While many activists take to the streets—work I deeply respect—I’ve chosen a different route: working alongside political parties while also critically examining their actions.
-I’ve dedicated myself to exposing the gap between climate promises and political behavior, revealing how some companies, governments and leaders claim to act sustainably while enabling harmful decisions that worsen the climate crisis and benefit the powerful few and the big polluters.
+Since early 2019, I have been deeply involved in climate and environmental activism, with a focus on truth-seeking, accountability, and systemic change.
+I work to expose the gap between climate promises and political behavior, and I show how some companies, governments, and leaders claim sustainability while enabling harmful decisions that worsen the climate and nature crises and primarily benefit polluters.

 This work has given me unique insight into the emotional toll of climate awareness: the grief of watching nature be destroyed, the anger at systemic injustice, the helplessness when progress feels slow or fake.
 As a therapist, I don’t just understand climate anxiety from a distance—I’ve lived it, questioned it, acted on it.
 And I bring that experience into the therapeutic space: to support, to validate, and to help transform painful clarity into empowered care and grounded action.